TluwaniMS/ES6-Essentials/README.md

 * How to access object properties and assign a new name to them and a default parameter:

 ## 10. Javascript Template Literals

+`Template literals` use backticks  ` `` ` and not quotes `("...")` to create a string;

+It allows for one to use various punctuation marks and reference variable values in the string with ease.

 ## 11. Javascript Switch Statements
 ## 12. Javascript Ternary Operators
 ## 13. Javascript Spread Operators